betsalel-williamson/fpga-hello-world/.work-items/fpga-aws-hello-world/task.md

 ## Objective

-Implement the "FPGA AWS Hello World" user story and design, following a Red-Green-Refactor approach for each step to establish a baseline for FPGA development on AWS, including measurement of monetary cost, development time, deployment time, execution time, power consumption, and Mean Time To Restore (MTTR).
+Implement the "FPGA AWS Hello World" user story and design, following a Red-Green-Refactor approach for each step to establish a baseline for FPGA development on AWS, including measurement of monetary cost, development time, deployment time, execution time, power consumption, and Mean Time To Restore (MTTR). **Deployment to AWS will be a manually triggered step within the CI interface in the initial phases to minimize costs.**

 ## Requirements Traceability